autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 ### KPI

-If the system keeps sufficient pose estimation performance for safe operation, we jointly consider these metrics
+We jointly consider these metrics if the system keeps sufficient pose estimation performance for safe operation.

 - Safety
     - The percentage of distance which the pose estimation satisfies the required accuracy per the overall distances defined in ODD
     - The anomaly detection rate of the case that the localization module cannot estimate the pose within ODD
     - The accuracy of out-of-ODD detection
 - Computational load
-- Latancy
+- Latency

 ## 5. Interface and Data Structure